crcandia/candia_lab/content/en/authors/adolfo/_index.md

 education:
   courses:
-    - course: Ph.D. in Social Complexity Science - Student
+    - course: Ph.D. in Social Complexity Science
-    - course: Master of Science in Data Science - Student
+    - course: Master of Science in Data Science
     - course: Diploma in Cognitive and Social Neuroscience
     - course: Diploma in Business Intelligence
     - course: Master of Science in Industrial Engineering